PostHog/posthog.com/contents/blog/posthog-marketing.md

 But here's another fact: all the things that make PostHog great for understanding your product also apply to your marketing website.
 To demonstrate, we're sharing how we use PostHog for marketing.

 > Andy Vandervell is Content Marketing Lead at PostHog.
 He edits and writes the blog and runs our newsletter, HogMail.
-Prior to PostHog, Andy was a journalist and strategist for the likes of WIRED and Time Inc. UK.
+Prior to PostHog, Andy was a journalist and editorial strategist at WIRED, Time Inc. UK and others.
 He's all about them words and those SEO keywords, basically.

 ## The goals of our marketing team